FragmentScreen/fandanGO-core/README.md

     }
    ```
 3. A `__init.py__` file with a `Plugin` class extending the `core.Plugin` class with the functions:
-   - `define_args` (optional): for each action implemented in the plugin defines the parameters needed (extending the basic ones described in the core `Plugin` class)
+   - `define_args` (optional): for each action implemented in the plugin defines the parameters needed (furthermore the fandanGO project name)
    - `define_methods` (mandatory): for each action implemented in the plugin defines the method that will take care of it.

-4. Each of the methods described in the `define_methods` function should return a dictionary with the `success` key with the value `True` or `False` depending on whether the action went well or not.
-5. For integrity reasons, your plugin database should store the FandanGO project name as one of the table fields.
+4. For integrity reasons, your plugin database should store the FandanGO project name as one of the table fields.

-You can take as example the fandanGO-template plugin placed at https://github.com/FragmentScreen/fandanGO-template
+You can take as example the fandanGO-cryoem-cnb plugin placed at https://github.com/FragmentScreen/fandanGO-cryoem-cnb